We’re kind of past the ‘how I met’ part of the story… so consider this and all future parts the ‘disappointing series finale.’ [à la himym]

 I don’t want cheesy, forced, phony romance that makes me want to vomit like every jewelry store commercial.
 I want… sweet, tender, affectionate, passionate, sentimental love… and not with gifts or even just words [but yes, words too… I’m a huge fan of words…], but with actions.
 [Many actions.
 Of all kinds.]

 I sometimes think that if I’d truly given the mostly-missing romance the consideration it deserved, I may have let John go.
 Or maybe I wouldn’t have.
 I’ll never know.
 I think I wanted to fall in love so badly that I subconsciously convinced myself it was happening.
-And maybe it was… or maybe it wasn’t.

-But I was afraid.
+I was afraid.
 Scared to death that John might be my last chance at love… my last chance at a long-term relationship.
 I thought throwing him away would be the stupidest decision on earth.
 He was a good guy.
 He wasn’t the fantasy… but I never believed that man existed.
 Even if he did, I’d never find him.
 And I didn’t deserve him.
 And he’d never want me anyway.

 I blinded myself.
 I slipped into denial about our middling level of chemistry.
 I don’t know how.
 I didn’t even know I was doing it.
 But after all the failed attempts at finding love, I thought it was a miracle anyone wanted me at all.
 Tired, bitter, used-up me.